14 Aug Trademark Protection In Vietnam – Frequently Asked Questions

 - A strong brand strengthens corporate sustainability.
 The world is changing.
 Any brand has to face the challenges of this change.
-Consumer demands may change; science and technology have kept advanced incessantly; there are more and more competitors in the market; troubles always wait chances to attack businesses; for example, Super Dream steering neck is broken; Bank General Director ran away; Fresh milk is made from milk powder; soy sauce can cause cancer, etc. Against this change, tangible comparative advantages like lower cost, high technology, huge capital and quality products and so on will be very important but difficult to maintain the position of the business.
-A strong brand helps get loyal customers who never leaves it just for minor changes and are not easy to leave immediately but are always tolerant and await changes of the brand to which they are loyal.
+Consumer demands may change; science and technology have kept advanced incessantly; there are more and more competitors in the market; troubles always wait for chances to attack businesses; for example, Super Dream steering neck is broken; Bank General Director ran away; Fresh milk is made from milk powder; soy sauce can cause cancer, etc. Against this change, tangible comparative advantages like lower cost, high technology, huge capital and quality products and so on will be very important but difficult to maintain the position of the business.
+A strong brand helps get loyal customers who never leave it just for minor changes and are not easy to leave immediately but are always tolerant and await changes of the brand to which they are loyal.
 The saying “Whatever people say, we keep using our old brand” is also true to this situation.

 - In a market-oriented economy with fiercely competitive pressure, it is vital to a business to build a brand and position in the market for its goods and services.

 - Whether in Vietnam or anywhere in the world, trademark protection is always the first step on the road to building a business brand.
-There is nothing worse than when a company’s long-lasting brand is infringed, but the company has no legal evidence to prove it or even counter sued or deprived of the right to use it by another party at any time.
+There is nothing worse than when a company’s long-lasting brand is infringed, but the company has no legal evidence to prove it or even countersued or deprived of the right to use it by another party at any time.

 - A trademark is a collection of symbols relating to each specific type of goods and services and belonging to the same brand.

-- Trademark is heavily influenced by brand, but in some situations, it is also likely to destroy the brand.
+- Trademark is heavily influenced by the brand, but in some situations, it is also likely to destroy the brand.
 For example, the explosion of Galaxy Note 7 trademark products has driven Samsung brand into an extreme lamentable position.

-- Basically, there are four types of protected trademarks in Vietnam, including: certification trademarks, collective trademarks, associated trademarks, and well-known trademarks.
+- Basically, there are four types of protected trademarks in Vietnam, including certification trademarks, collective trademarks, associated trademarks, and well-known trademarks.